pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

 {% endhighlight %}

-Note the `uhi` and `ulo` functions ("unsigned `hi`" and "unsigned `lo`") and their difference from `hi` and `lo` that we used to extract integer parts of a value stored as 'long':
+Note the `uhi` and `ulo` functions ("unsigned `hi`" and "unsigned `lo`") and their difference from `hi` and `lo` that we used to extract integer parts of a value stored as `long`:

 {% highlight Java %}
     public static int hi (long w)